ezweave/pretty-functional/chapters/one/one.md

 Now, [this solution](https://codepen.io/ezweave/pen/qzoaYp) is a bit of a mess.
 This is not nearly as elegant as the [last solution](https://codepen.io/ezweave/pen/wLyXGG), but there is a lesson to be learned here: _functions_ can do logical operations.

-This is an important concept as in the next chapter, when we start looking at _monads_, we will be doing the same thing only without any flow control.
+This is an important concept as in the third chapter, when we start looking at _monads_, we will be doing the same thing only without any flow control.
 It will make sense later on.

 For the purposes of introducing some of these concepts, the "Mark 2" solution is really best and what I would rather see.
 The last solution is really just to demonstrate just how differently you can approach this problem.